 7) Smooth Transition Plan (Raw → Safer Diet)

 Sensitive tummies appreciate a slow change.
-Here’s a kinder 7-day map you can extend if needed:
+Here’s a kinder 7-day map you can stretch longer if your cat tends to react to food changes:

-• Day 7: 100% new diet.
-Keep the schedule steady for a week.
+- Day 7: 100% new diet.
+Hold this steady for at least another week.

 Track stool quality, appetite, and energy.
-If anything odd pops up—especially vomiting, diarrhea, or sudden refusal—call your vet and slow the pace.
+If vomiting, diarrhea, or sudden refusal appears, slow down and call your vet for guidance.
+The target is comfort, not speed.

 8) Myths vs. Facts (Quick Reality Check)

-Fact: Quality varies.
-You still need proper handling, and recalls can happen.
+Fact: Quality and safety practices vary.
+You still need proper handling, and recalls do happen.

 9) Multi-Cat Homes & Household Safety

-• Feed raw in a separate zone with a washable mat; block curious noses until cleanup is done.
+- Feed raw in a separate zone with a washable mat, and block curious noses until cleanup is done.

-• Use named bowls per cat to avoid sharing saliva.
+- Use named bowls per cat to avoid sharing saliva and food residue.

-• For households with toddlers, elders, or immunocompromised people, raw diets are not recommended.
+- For households with toddlers, elders, or immunocompromised people, most vets lean toward avoiding raw altogether.

 10) Cleaning Protocol After Raw Prep

-1. Scrape leftovers into the trash; seal the bag.
+- Scrape leftovers into the trash; tie or seal the bag so pets can’t reach it.

-3. Disinfect the surface (follow the product’s contact time).
+- Disinfect the surface where you prepped and fed, and respect the product’s contact time.

-4. Launder feeding towels on hot; dry completely.
+- Launder feeding towels on a hot cycle; dry them completely.

-5. Wash hands for 20 seconds; sanitize the faucet handle if touched with raw-covered hands.
+- Wash your hands for at least 20 seconds and wipe down the faucet handle if you touched it with raw-covered hands.

 11) Red Flags: Call the Vet Now

-• Any symptoms soon after raw poultry or raw milk exposure
+- Any combination of these symptoms soon after raw poultry or raw milk exposure

 FAQ